scylladb/scylladb/docs/operating-scylla/procedures/backup-restore/index.rst

               </div>
               <div class="medium-9 columns">

-Procedures to backup and restore your Scylla data safely
+Procedures to backup and restore your ScyllaDB data safely

 * :doc:`Backup your Data <backup>`